 This formula represents a cross-entropy loss that measures the difference between the predicted association scores ($B_{j,u}$) and the ground truth of the matching pair ($y_{j,u}$).
-Beware $y_{j,u}$ is a binary indicator which is either $0$ or $1$ as it represents the ground truth of the match between the $u$-th predicted object and the $j$-th detected object.
+Beware that $y_{j,u}$ is a binary indicator, which is either $0$ or $1$, as it represents the ground truth of the match between the $u$-th predicted node and the $j$-th detected node.
 When there is a clear match, $y_{j,u}$ is assigned as 1, and 0 otherwise.
-Due to the absence of ground-truth annotations for each pair, we define a match based on object identity continuity between time frames: a pair is considered as "matched" if the closest ground-truth box to the tracking box in the previous time frame and the closest ground-truth box to the detection box in the current time frame have the same index and their IoU with their closest ground-truth boxes are more than 0.7.
-The value of $B_{j,u}$ is obtained from the GDAN score matrix $\bm{B}$ and ranges between 0 and 1.
+Due to the absence of ground-truth annotations for each pair, a match is determined based on the continuity of object identity across time frames.
+In the match, a pair is considered as matched if the closest ground-truth box to the tracking box in the previous time frame and the closest ground-truth box to the detection box in the current time frame have the same index and their IoU with the closest ground-truth box is more than 0.7.
+The value of $B_{j,u}$ is obtained from the AMGN score matrix $\bm{B}$ and ranges between 0 and 1.